Pay with HSA/FSA to save up to 30% 🌟

 Drinking alcohol tends to accompany other lifestyle factors that may not be as healthy (such as smoking, lack of sleep, and poor eating habits).
 However, studies seem to suggest that the people who live the longest are those who are not heavy drinkers nor abstain completely from drinking, but have an occasional glass of red wine.
 Much like caffeine, so much depends on the state of our liver and our individual ability to process alcohol in the body.

 As you can see, research on each of the Big Three has shown some positive and negative effects.
 None of these items are inherently bad and it’s this ambivalence towards them, sometimes good, sometimes not, that is one of the reasons we keep coming back to them.
-To err on the side of the safety, the negative effects do seem to override the positive ones and so a strategy of removing dependency is the most realistic and balanced approach for dealing with them.
+To err on the side of safety, the negative effects do seem to override the positive ones and so a strategy of removing dependency is the most realistic and balanced approach for dealing with them.

 These three – caffeine, sugar, and alcohol – can become crutches and keep us out of touch with how we really feel in the moment.
 Caffeine sharpens our thinking, sugar gives us the feel-good high, and alcohol relaxes us.
 Food addictions are crossovers between the body and the psyche.
 It’s important to recognize that we get something from these habits, that part of us actively wants what they give us.
 When food evokes pleasure, we continue to want to go there.